magicmark/blog.larah.me/content/blog/prefer-having-discussions-in-public/index.md

 - **Private channels are private.**

-  - There's no searchable paper trail to for future teammates to refer back to later about the surrounding context in which a decision was made.
+  - There's no searchable paper trail for future teammates to refer back to later about the surrounding context in which a decision was made.
   - (Yes this is also true of equivalent in-person meetings, but that's a seperate blog post for another day)